ravisahu/MakemojiSDK-Android/README.md

 **Displaying Messages**

-We have included a optimized ListAdapter for displaying HTML messages (MAdapater).
+We have included a optimized ListAdapter for displaying HTML messages and customizing HyperMoji click action (MAdapater) .
 It is recommended to use this as a starting point to building your own message display.
+Take note of how it uses Moji class methods to set text  and how to set a HyperMojiListener on an individual TextView.

 **Proguard Setup**